 Students who desire a strong liberal arts and science background can pursue engineering in multiple ways.
-The B.S. in Computer Engineering, B.S. in Electrical Engineering, and the B.S. in Software Engineering are 4-year programs that can be completed entirely at Bethel University.
+Bethel offers B.S. degrees in Computer Engineering, Electrical Engineering, Mechanical Engineering, and Software Engineering.
+These 4-year programs that can be completed entirely at Bethel University.
 The B.A./B.S.
-Dual-Degree Engineering program is typically arranged as 3 years at Bethel University and 2 years at another university with an accredited engineering program.
+Dual-Degree Engineering program is typically arranged as 3 years at Bethel University and 2 years at another university with an engineering major that is not offered at Bethel.
 In this program, students earn both a B.A. from Bethel University and an engineering degree from the other institution.

-Advanced Placement: The physics department requires a score of 4 or better on the AP exam in order for the exam to be used to fulfill course requirements in the majors it offers.
+Advanced Placement: The Department of Physics and Engineering requires a score of 4 or better on the AP exam in order for the exam to be used to fulfill course requirements in the majors it offers.
 Students with a score of 3 will receive elective credit or receive credit toward General Education requirements.
 Students should consult the department chair with questions on AP exams and requirements for majors.